What is Remote Access Scam and How to Defend Yourself?

 - Reverse a mistaken payment made to an account that is in your name.

 - prevent you from receiving a fine from a government organization like the ATO

 All of these issues are fictitious, and the programme only grants the scammer access to your computer so they can use it to steal your money and personal information remotely.

 How Do Hackers Carry Out Remote Access Scam?

 Let’s examine the entire process of remote access fraud to see how con artists pull it off so deftly.

-- In a remote access scam, the con artist calls the victim often over the phone or through a pop-up advertisement.
+- In this fraud, the con artist calls the victim often over the phone or through a pop-up advertisement.
 And poses as an employee of a reputable business.
 Such as a software or security firm for computers, a cable or internet provider, or a sizable online shop like Amazon.

 - To assist in resolving a fictitious technical or billing issue, the fraudster requests that the victim initiate remote access or download an app on his or her computer, phone, or tablet.